 In 2023, President Roberts was re-elected by acclamation to his seventh full term as International President of the United Mine Workers of America.

 Roberts is married to the former Carolyn Stewart.
-They have a son, Kyle, a daughter, Melissa, three grandsons; Aaron, Brandon, and Ki, two granddaughters; Savannah and Kathryn and four great-grandchildren; August, Kaeden, Atlas, and Mason.
+They have a son, Kyle, a daughter, Melissa, three grandsons; Aaron, Brandon, and Ki, two granddaughters; Savannah and Kathryn and five great-grandchildren; August, Kaeden, Atlas, Mason, and Eden.